 Let’s take a moment to review some of the more essential functions of warehouse management and how it can help you achieve common warehousing goals such as improved inventory accuracy, reduced inventory quantities, and better pick-and-pack in your day-to-day operations.

-Use this set to start building a WMS requirements template when you put together your RFP:
+Use this feature set to start building a WMS requirements template when you put together your RFP:

 - Your most desired function, picking functions are used to guide workers to follow to fill the orders you have received.

-- Today, basic functions should include support for mobile scanners and other handhelds as well as the ability to generate complete lists and packing slips as orders are created.
+- Basic functions should include support for mobile scanners and other handhelds as well as the ability to generate complete lists and packing slips as orders are created.

 - Look for a system that is designed to adapt to warehouse spaces or is built for one like your existing layout.

 - Covers the receipt of goods from your partners and customers.
 This feature set should include the ability to receive and add both scheduled and unscheduled deliveries to your warehouse and inventory counts.